jjvanzon/Circular-Language-Spec-Plans/done/2008-06-2-command-as-an-aspect-spec-project-summary.md

 ### Goal

-Document the implementation of *commands as a concept*, and a chapter about parameters.
+Document the implementation of *commands as an aspect*, and a chapter about parameters.

-Rather than a single topic, *commands as a concept* is considered a group of topics surrounding commands (also called methods, procedures or functions.)
+Rather than a single topic, *commands as an aspect* is considered a group of topics surrounding commands (also called methods, procedures or functions.)

 The project proved to be quite some work, so it was split up into sub-projects.